eheydrick/wavaccine/README.md

 These sites scrape availability from multiple sites, saving you the trouble of checking them individually.

 * [WA Vaccine Finder - covidwa.com](https://www.covidwa.com/) - 860+ providers checked every 5 minutes.
-Also available as a [twitter feed](https://twitter.com/covidwashington) with hash tags for each county.
-For instance [#CovidWaKingCounty](https://twitter.com/hashtag/CovidWaKingCounty) has real-time updates as appointments open up in King County.
+Also available as a [Twitter feed](https://twitter.com/covidwashington) with hash tags for each county.
+For instance, [#CovidWaKingCounty](https://twitter.com/hashtag/CovidWaKingCounty) has real-time updates as appointments open up in King County.

 * [Vaccine Spotter](https://www.vaccinespotter.org/WA/) - Good for checking pharmacy chains (Rite Aid, Walgreens, Costco, Walmart, etc.)